zipii/STI-UI/content/site/en/index.md

 # Tell your national regulators and <br> BEREC to protect net neutrality

 Tell your regulators your opinion on the new net neutrality rules by using the questionnaire tool below.
 By answering any number of questions in the multiple choice and open questions parts an email will be generated for you.
-Your email will be submitted by us to the EU Telecoms Regulators (BEREC) when the official consultation starts in June 2016.
+Your email will be submitted by us to the EU Telecoms Regulators (BEREC).

 {{ BEGIN QUESTIONNAIRE-IFRAME }}
 {{ END QUESTIONNAIRE-IFRAME }}